wp-plugins/postman-smtp/readme.txt

 == Changelog ==

 = 1.5.9 =
-[[Ticket](https://wordpress.org/support/topic/invalid-redirect-uri?replies=7)] The Setup Wizard will check for IP addresses in the site URL and warn the user when they are about to configure OAuth 2.0 that this will fail.
+* [[Ticket](https://wordpress.org/support/topic/invalid-redirect-uri?replies=7)] The Setup Wizard will check for IP addresses in the site URL and warn the user when they are about to configure OAuth 2.0 that this will fail.
+* Added functionality to add to, cc, and bcc recipients to every message
+* Added functionality to add custom X-headers to every message

 = 1.5.9b1 - 2015-03-22 =
-[[Ticket](https://wordpress.org/support/topic/problem-with-responding?replies=7#post-6723830)] Hide PHP warnings from `stream_set_timeout()` in case the host has disabled this function.
+* [[Ticket](https://wordpress.org/support/topic/problem-with-responding?replies=7#post-6723830)] Hide PHP warnings from `stream_set_timeout()` in case the host has disabled this function.

 = 1.5.8 - 2015-03-16 =
-[[Ticket](https://wordpress.org/support/topic/openssl-error-after-upgrading?replies=2#post-6699480)] Postman will not shut down if it can't find OpenSSL.
+* [[Ticket](https://wordpress.org/support/topic/openssl-error-after-upgrading?replies=2#post-6699480)] Postman will not shut down if it can't find OpenSSL.
 It will just display a warning to the user.

 = 1.5.7 - 2015-03-14 =
 * [[Ticket](https://wordpress.org/support/topic/conflict-when-used-in-conjunction-with-advanced-access-manager-by-vasyl-martyn?replies=9)] renamed Zend framework classes to prevent errors with other plugins using the Zend framework